-Policies and requirements for the laboratory portion of the course will be distributed with the first laboratory assignments.
+LaboratoryPolicies and requirements for the laboratory portion of the course will be distributed with the first laboratory assignments.
+The lab policies document is considered an extension of this one.
+That is, the policies outlined there are part of the overall course policies.